yangyi02/video_motion_synthetic2/exp004/README.md

 | 7 | 63 | 65 | mnist, m_range=2, num_objects=2 |
 | 8 |    | 75 | box, m_range=2, bg_move |

-Take Home Message:
+### Take Home Message

-When motion range is small, the benefit for decomposing x and y is not evident
+- When motion range is small, the benefit for decomposing x and y is not evident